 Middle School Students

-Since 2014, we’ve been leading daily nonviolence education programming at Northwest College Preparatory School with the majority of 7-8 grade students attending our class by the end of the year.
 Our Help Zone staffing and Social Justice classes at Enrico Fermi No. 17 grew out of Kingian Nonviolence training’s students and staff attended with our partner, Jonathan Lewis.
+Additionally, we led daily nonviolence education programming at Northwest College Preparatory School with the majority of 7-8 grade students from 2014-2017.

 Our curriculum has been crafted by Gandhi Institute nonviolence educators and incorporates many different nonviolence philosophies and techniques: mindfulness and meditation, Nonviolent Communication, Dr. King’s six principles of nonviolence, Civil Rights Movement history, Gandhi’s history and philosophy, and ideas from the Alternatives to Violence Project workshops.